-Registration begins in October (Incoming Kindergarten) and January (Incoming K-12) for new students.
-Upon registration, a document giving proof of age must be presented along with a complete immunization record of 4 DPT, 3 Polio, 2 MMR, 3 Hepatitis B, and 2 Varicella.
-Proof of residency must also be provided.
-Registration forms are available at www.cbsd.org.
+Upon registration, a document giving proof of age must be presented along with a complete immunization record of 4 DPT, 3 Polio, 2 Measles, Rubella and Mumps, and 3 Hepatitis B. Proof of residency must also be provided.
+Most registration forms are now available at www.cbsd.org.

-Children registering for Kindergarten must be five years old on or before September 1 of that school year.
-Children registering for first grade must be six on or before September 1 of that school year.
+Children registering for Kindergarten must be five years old on or before September 15 of that school year.
+Children registering for first grade must be six on or before September 15 of that school year.